-Eight Associate Monitors will oversee the ten topic areas set out in the consent decree: (1) community policing; (2) impartial policing; (3) crisis intervention; (4) use of force; (5) recruitment, hiring, and promotion; (6) training; (7) supervision; (8) officer wellness and support; (9) accountability and transparency; and (10) data collection, analysis, and management.
+Nine Associate Monitors will oversee the ten topic areas set out in the Consent Decree: (1) community policing; (2) impartial policing; (3) crisis intervention; (4) use of force; (5) recruitment, hiring, and promotion; (6) training; (7) supervision; (8) officer wellness and support; (9) accountability and transparency; and (10) data collection, analysis, and management.
+To share your thoughts with Monitor Hickey and the associate monitors, please fill out our feedback form.
+Please note, if you would like your message to be anonymous, just leave the personal information blank.

-Our Associate Monitors will oversee these topics: Dr. Theron Bowman (Training and Recruitment, Hiring, and Promotion), Harold Medlock (Transparency and Accountability), Paul Evans (Use of Force), Will Johnson (Supervisions and Officer Wellness and Support), Steve Rickman (Community Policing), Dr. Dennis Rosenbaum (Impartial Policing), Julie Solomon (Crisis Intervention), and Dr. Scott Decker (Data Collection, Analysis and Management).
+Our Associate Monitors will oversee these topics: Dr. Theron Bowman (Training and Recruitment, Hiring, and Promotion), Harold Medlock (Transparency and Accountability), Paul Evans (Use of Force), Steve Rickman (Community Policing), Denise Rodriguez (Impartial Policing), Julie Solomon (Crisis Intervention), Hassan Aden (Supervision), Cassandra Deck-Brown (Officer Wellness and Support), and Dr. Tom Christoff (Data Collection, Analysis and Management).
 Learn more about our Associate Monitors below.

 Stephen Rickman, Associate Monitor for Community Policing